 1. List your company’s most promising feedback sources

 Customer feedback comes in three forms: direct, indirect, or inferred.
 The first thing you need to do is make a list of established feedback sources that fall into those categories.
 Later, expand the list by adding sources of feedback that you are not currently utilizing but would provide you with valuable customer insights.

 At this point you should start rating the feedback sources you have collected in step one.
 Be systematic in doing so.
-Determine beforehand the business goals you try to achieve with the VoC program and proceed with rating the feedback sources depending on whether they help you reach these goals.
+Determine beforehand the business goals you try to achieve and proceed with rating the feedback sources depending on whether they help you reach these goals.
 Keep an eye out for feedback volume and value per source/channel.

 After you have a clear understanding of the available feedback sources, you should determine which of these sources are most relevant to your business.
 Unless you have unlimited resources, you are not going to be able to track every single feedback source known to man.
 Figure out which ones are most useful to your business and the people that make decisions for it.

 Step 4.
 Start with the highest-ranking feedback source